USS Quail (AM-15): World War II Pacific operations

 At the outbreak of war with Japan, the USS Quail was in the Philippines.
 During the defense of Corregidor in the Battle of Corregidor (1942), Lieutenant Thomas James Eugene “Jimmy” Crotty, Coast Guard Academy Class of 1934, served as the executive officer of the Quail.
 She shot down enemy aircraft and swept mine fields to keep open a channel providing access to the South Harbor at Corregidor.
 This enabled U.S. submarines to safely pass and surface at night, delivering goods and removing critical personnel from Corregidor.

+The Quail helped defend Bataan during the Battle of the Points.

-After the Quail was gutted of arms, her crew then went ashore to aid in the defense of the island and Crotty commanded a force of Marines and Army personnel manning 75mm beach guns firing down on enemy forces landing on Corregidor's beaches.
+After the Quail was gutted of arms as Bataan surrendered, her crew then went over to Corregidor to aid in the defense of the island, becoming part of the Marines 4th Regiment as infantry on Corregidor.
+Crotty then commanded a force of Marines and Army personnel manning 75mm beach guns on the overnight of 5/6 May, firing down on enemy forces landing on Corregidor's beaches.

 Damaged by enemy bombs and guns, Quail was scuttled on 5 May 1942 by U.S. forces to prevent her capture.
 Part of her crew, Lt Cmdr.
 John H. Morrill and 17 others, escaped to Darwin, Australia, in a 36-foot motor launch.
 The rest of the crew became prisoners of war of Imperial Japan.
 A number were sent to Japan to become slave laborers for Japanese companies.
 Chief Petty Officer Virgil Byrd, sick with wet beriberi and the beginnings of congestive heart failure, was beaten to death on 11 May 1943 at the POW Camp #3D Yodogawa in Osaka, Japan, for selling an extra pair of shoes to a Japanese workman.
 Byrd was beaten unconscious, revived, and beaten again three times, and died that evening.
 The POW Camp supplied Allied POW slave labor to Yodogawa Steel Works, Ltd.

 With Corregidor's capitulation on 6 May 1942, Crotty became the first Coast Guard prisoner of war since the War of 1812, when the British had captured U.S. Revenue Cutter Service cuttermen.
 At the end of May, the Japanese loaded Crotty and his fellow prisoners into watercraft transferring POWs from Corregidor Island to Manila, where they were marched through the city to Bilibid Prison on the "Walk of Shame" and eventually taken by railroad in boxcars to the Cabanatuan POW camp in northern Luzon.
 He died of diphtheria July 19, 1942 in the Cabanatuan POW Camp.